smeg-of-lister/chunteyDuino/README.md

   **TONE: 8063 pulses, pulse length of 9911**
 * Two sync pulses
   **PULSES: 2 pulses, first pulse length 3430, second pulse length 3780**
 * The data.
-The header is 19 bytes and each byte is represented by 16 pulses.
+The header is 19 bytes and each byte is represented by 16 pulses
   **DATA: 304 pulses, zero pulse length 3909, one pulse length 7817, no last byte adjust**
 * A one second pause
   **PAUSE: 1000 milliseconds**